 Marylin Loden first used the term “glass ceiling” in 1978 during a debate.
 The concept became increasingly popular later, in 1986 when it appeared in a Wall Street Journal column describing the barriers women faced as they climbed up the corporate hierarchy.
 At first, the term was applied to women, but over time it has been extended to men from racial minorities as well.
 Despite progress in women’s rights since then, we are still far from real equality between men and women in business.

 TBS and its commitment to gender equality

-TBS Business School carries out initiatives to combat gender inequality in the business world and, in particular, the glass ceiling.
+TBS Education carries out initiatives to combat gender inequality in the business world and, in particular, the glass ceiling.
 Equal.ID is a mentoring program aimed at female students, to help them make their way in the business world.
 It also offers training and activities for them, mainly focused on awareness-raising.
 TBS is clear about the importance of training the leaders of the future, a task that is essential to change things.
 To progress towards a more egalitarian world, it is necessary to break the glass ceiling once and for all.